 Brake rotors are circular discs located in each car wheel.
 They work through a process that converts motion (kinetic energy) into thermal.
 When you press the brake pedal you activate the braking system.

-The calipers on top of the rotors will squeeze the brake pads to the rotors hence creating friction.
-This friction helps is slowing the car.
-ABS sensors are often installed in most modern cars to inform your onboard computer on the pressure to be applied to the brakes.
+The calipers on top of the rotors will squeeze the brake pads to the rotors, creating friction.
+This friction helps slow the car.
+ABS sensors are often installed in modern cars to inform your onboard computer on the pressure to be applied to the brakes.

 This prevents the car from skidding as the sensors control the braking in each wheel.
 There are different types of brake rotors that you need to be familiar with.